 Common Entry Door Sizes

-Have you ever wondered why local home improvement stores can offer prehung and premade front entry doors?
-They can do this because front entry doors come in a small array of standard sizes.
+Have you ever wondered why local home improvement stores can offer pre-hung and pre-made front entry doors?
+This is because there is no standard front door size, front entry doors come in a small array of standard sizes.
 Of course, you shouldn’t feel limited by what you see here.
 It’s always possible to get your front entry door custom-made to your liking.

 Standard Height: 80 Inches